bencostas/Pace-Running-App/README.md

 # Pace-Running-App

-Running App designed using React Native and Figma
+This is a mobile app I designed using React Native and Figma.
+It is a simple running app that can store and delete your runs using AsyncStorage.